syncfusion-content/extension-docs/Extension/Faq/How-to-update-Syncfusion-manual-references-to-Syncfusion-NuGet-packages-in-your-application.md

 # How to update Syncfusion manual references to Syncfusion NuGet packages in your application?

-Follow the steps provided in the given KB to update Syncfusion manual references to Syncfusion NuGet packages in your application.
+Follow the steps provided in the given KB for update Syncfusion manual references to Syncfusion NuGet packages in your application.
 KB link: [https://www.syncfusion.com/kb/8507](https://www.syncfusion.com/kb/8507)